alexgdevelopment/eth-exchange/README.md

 # ETH-Exchange

-A demo application that displays available ETH and NEXO balances, given a MetaMask extension is installed and the user has an account connected.
+A demo application that displays available ETH, WETH and NEXO balances and enables wrapping ETH into WETH.

+Prerequisites: An installed MetaMask extension.

 ## Setup